activecell/activecell.com/support/historical/overheads-vendor-expense.md

+---
+layout: support
+title: "Historical overheads expense"
+---

-Activecell makes it easy to look at historical overhead expenditures by vendor.
+Activecell makes it easy to analyze historical overhead expense.
 We provide 5 different perspectives so that it is easy to visualize your data however you find most useful.

 ### Leaderboard perspective